April 12, 2021 06:05 PM | by Nada Allam

-You know that feeling, after Iftar, you feel so full and useless like a couch potato.
+You know that feeling, after Iftar, you feel so full and embrace your inner couch potato.
 You look at the dessert plate and think, maybe I'll have just a little piece.
 And after gobbling down the sweetness, a nice cup of tea will do the trick for digestion.

 1. First and foremost, decide on the type of workout you will be doing during Ramadan.
 Is it a brisk walk after Iftar, or something with high intensity.
 Figure out what your body can tolerate.

-5. If you are going to workout directly after Iftar, go for a light meal, like soup and salad, and continue your heavy meal after the workout.
+4. In the off chance the only time you can go for a workout is an hour after Iftar, just go for soup and salad, and continue your heavy meal after the workout.

 Be careful with your choice of meal after the workout, because you don't want your workout to go to waste.
 Go for a healthy and light meal like grilled chicken and roasted vegetables.
 You'll feel full don't worry, and make sure to avoid the sweets.
 We know the kunafa and basboosa can me appealing, but do your best to limit your intake.